danielsaatchi/EMIT/README.md

-# EMIT for Mechanical Intelligence Design (Open Source)
+# EMIT Mechanical Intelligence Design (Open Source)
 # Machine Learning on TPMS dataset

 This repository contains an Excel dataset and a machine learning project inspired by the arXiv paper [Title of the Paper](https://arxiv.org/abs/xxxx.xxxxx).